felipeerias/nan-js-proposal/README.md

 ### Fluid same-place collaboration

-NAN makes possible the flexible interconnection of digital devices, enabling fluid real-time collaboration with high bandwidth and low latency while improving privacy and security, as the data remains local to the users' devices.
+NAN makes possible the flexible interconnection of devices, enabling fluid collaboration with high bandwidth while improving privacy and security, as the data remains local to the users' devices.

 NAN can be used to reduce the amount of data that is exchanged over the Internet, optimizing bandwidth usage and providing more functionality when devices are offline.

-The videos below show an example application that lets users carry out collaborative presentations without relying on existing network infrastructure.
+The videos below show a prototype app that lets users share and annotate documents without relying on existing network infrastructure.

 * [VIDEO 1 - prototype using NFC to join a presentation, with live drawing](https://darker.ink/static/media/uploads/05_meshpresenter_1.mp4)
 * [VIDEO 2 - prototype sharing images between participants](https://darker.ink/static/media/uploads/06_meshpresenter_2.mp4)